quii/learn-go-with-tests/context-aware-reader.md

 At this point we have our happy path test passing again and it feels like we have our stuff abstracted nicely

-To make our second test pass we need to check the `context.Context` to see if it has been cancelled.
+To make our second test pass we need to check the `context.Context` to see if it has been canceled.

 ```go
 func (r readerCtx) Read(p []byte) (n int, err error) {